ashleybaxter/iamashley/_posts/2016-12-16-jacks-year-in-review.markdown

 These are the tools I can't live without.
 I wrote about Pipedrive and my CRM tool in more detail <a href="http://iamashley.co.uk/2016/09/13/tools-i-use/">on another blog post</a>.

 Pipedrive is where I track my sales funnel.
-4 months in I've given out 152 (legit) quotes and 508 fake quotes.
+4 months in I've given out 152 quotes.
 Pipedrive is where I keep track of the genuine leads and at what stage in the funnel they're at.
 I add customer details, whether I've followed up for a second or third time, and reasons I've lost a lead.

 As more leads come in, Pipedrive is invaluable for keeping track of everything.